Twenty Years After: D'Artagnan and Mazarin

-Reunion of the Four Musketeers
+Reunion of the four musketeers

 D'Artagnan is at a loss; he has completely lost touch with his friends, who have resumed their real names.
-Athos, the Comte de la Fère, had returned to his estate near Blois; Porthos, Monsieur du Vallon, had married a lawyer's widow; and Aramis became a priest, the Abbé d'Herblay.
+Athos, the Comte de la Fère, had returned to his estate near Blois; Porthos, Monsieur du Vallon, had married a rich lawyer's widow; and Aramis became a priest, the Abbé d'Herblay.
 Fortune intervenes when Planchet, his old servant, enters d'Artagnan's chambers, attempting to escape arrest for aiding the escape of Rochefort.
 Through Planchet, he locates Bazin, Aramis' old servant, now beadle at Notre Dame.
 Though Bazin is unwilling to help, d'Artagnan is able to find out, through an altar boy, that Bazin makes frequent visits to Noisy.
 D'Artagnan and Planchet go there, where they are set upon by a group who think them Frondeurs while outside the house of Madame de Longueville.
 When this group is satisfied that d'Artagnan is not the man they seek, Aramis surprises Planchet by dropping onto his horse from the tree in which he had been hiding.

 D'Artagnan finds that the former musketeer, who had thought of little other than being a priest, is now a priest who thinks of little other than being a soldier.
 Aramis is not willing to enter into Mazarin's service, however.
 D'Artagnan leaves but waits in hiding, suspecting that Aramis is both the Frondeur who had been sought earlier and the lover of Madame de Longueville.
 His suspicions are confirmed.

 The visit to Aramis was not fruitless, as it yielded the address of Porthos.
 When d'Artagnan arrives at Porthos' estate he finds Mousqueton, who is overjoyed to meet d'Artagnan and Planchet.
 He finds that Porthos, despite his wealth and life spent in pursuit of amusement, is not happy.
-Porthos desires to become a baron, and with this bait d'Artagnan lures him into Mazarin's service.
+Porthos who envies nobles of high origin desires to become a baron, and with this bait d'Artagnan lures him into Mazarin's service.

-D'Artagnan then continues his search for Athos, whom he finds almost completely changed, to be an example to his ward, Raoul.
-Though Athos will not be enlisted into Mazarin's service, and indeed reveals that his sympathies lie against Mazarin, the two arrange to meet again in Paris; Athos wishes to bring Raoul there to help him to become a gentleman, and also to separate him from Louise de la Vallière, with whom Raoul is obsessively in love.
-In Paris, Athos visits Madame de Chevreuse, the former mistress of Aramis, with whom, under the name Marie Michon, Aramis had much communication in The Three Musketeers.
+D'Artagnan continues his search for Athos, whom he finds almost completely changed, set to live as an example to his ward, Raoul.
+Though Athos will not be enlisted into Mazarin's service, and indeed reveals that his sympathies lie against Mazarin, the two arrange to meet again in Paris.
+Athos wishes to bring Raoul there to help him to become a gentleman, and also to separate him from Louise de la Vallière, a seven-years old girl living nearby, with whom Raoul is obsessively in love.
+In Paris, Athos visits Madame de Chevreuse, an influential court politician and a former mistress of Aramis, with whom, under the name Marie Michon, Aramis had much communication in The Three Musketeers.
 Athos reveals, discreetly, that Raoul is the son born of a chance encounter that Athos had with her, and through her gets a letter of recommendation for Raoul to join the army.